Libertree/libertree/specification.md

     { "code": "NOT FOUND" }

 A requester would use the POOL-DELETE command to request that a remote server delete its copy of a pool that originated at the requester.
-This could be done either when a pool is actually deleted, or when it is merely unsprung.
+This could be sent either when a pool is actually deleted, or when it is merely unsprung.

-Responders MAY return a "NOT FOUND" code to indicate that it has no record of the given post.
+Responders MAY return a "NOT FOUND" code to indicate that it has no record of the given pool.

 ### POOL-POST